Ben Hall (bushranger): Poetry

-The well-known 'Death of Ben Hall' ballad was written by Scottish-Australian bush poet Will H. Ogilvie (1869–1963), as well as penning Ben Hall's stirrup irons.
+The well-known "The Death of Ben Hall" ballad was written by Scottish-Australian bush poet Will H. Ogilvie (1869–1963), as well as penning Ben Hall's stirrup irons.

 Music

 A number of folk songs recount Hall's life and exploits.
-The most notable is "Streets of Forbes", which has been recorded by numerous singers and groups.
+The most notable is "Streets of Forbes" (Roud # 20764), which has been recorded by numerous singers and groups.
 Others include "The Ballad of Ben Hall's Gang", "The Death of Ben Hall", "The Ghost of Ben Hall" and "Land of Fortune".